univ-of-utah-marriott-library-apple/blade_runner/README.md

 ## Verification Parameters Configuration

-`verify_params.plist` determines which search parameters need to be verified when a match in JAMF Pro is found.
+The `verify_params.plist` file determines which search parameters need to be verified when a match in JAMF Pro is found.
 It is generally the case that any keys enabled in [search_params.plist](#search-parameters-configuration) should also be enabled in `verify_config.plist`.

 Here's a short example scenario of how *Blade Runner* handles user entered data when a match is found: